tungwz/CoLM-UBCM_Preliminary_Evaluation/README.md

 ## Overview
 This repository contains the plot scripts and model results used for the preliminary evaluation of CoLM-UBCM, supporting the manuscript:
 > "A New 3D Urban Building Community Model for Earth System Modeling: Model Formulation and Evaluation" submitted to _Journal of Advances in Modeling Earth Systems_.
-A related dataset is open access at: 10.5281/zenodo.17919049.

 ## Code Organization